INSIDE: 8 helpful and easy family tips for visiting the San Diego Safari Park with kids. DIY felt animal headbands for kids to wear.

 So, I’m going to gush here.
-I loved (loved, loved) the San Diego Safari Park.
+I loved (loved, loved, loved) the San Diego Safari Park.
 Yes, I sorta felt like I was in a Jurassic Park setting at times with the open plains and rolling hills but being up close and personal with animals often only seen in the pages of National Geographic was well worth the movie-like feel.

 1. Visit early in the week